Javey/javey.github.io/tpl/pages/documents/tutorial.md

 #### Update template

 We can modify the data which rendered to template by modifing `vdt.data` directly.
 But the template does not update ui when you modified the data automatically like mvvm framework.
-Call `vdt.update` will update ui.
+Call `vdt.update()` to update ui.
 So we must alter the event callback method in preceding model to make ui update.

 ```js
 var model = {